muggy8/improbable/have-and-havenot/o3TDyzle.md

 My body flew over Adrian's body carried by momentum.

-I rolled into a ball in mid air to increase my spin and continued to sumersault in midair as I flew forwards.
+I rolled into a ball in mid-air to increase my spin and continued to somersault in midair as I flew forwards.

 just as I was about to hit the ground, the ground dropped down by about half a meter.